-It does so with intense speed and power that you won’t find in a traditional power drill.
+It does so with intense speed and power that you won’t find in a traditional power drill

 Learn more about cordless tool batteries here.

-At first glance, you may not recognize the difference between a drill and an impact driver, however, there are many differences that allow them to stand apart.
+First Glance: you may not recognize the difference between a drill and an impact driver, however, there are many differences that allow them to stand apart.

-The head of a standard drill includes a keyed or keyless chuck.
+Chuck: The head of a standard drill includes a keyed or keyless chuck.
 Impact drivers, on the other hand do not have a chuck, instead they have a collet that accommodates hex shanks.
 In order to withstand the force of an impact driver, impact-rated hex bits are required.

-The impact driver can deliver more power in quick burst, which results in more torque.
+Power and Speed: The impact driver can deliver more power in quick burst, which results in more torque.
 This action happens automatically when the driver meets resistance.
 Cordless impact drivers typically come with one gear, however, there are more advanced models available that have up to three gears.

 Drill vs Impact Driver: The Pros and Cons of Each

 When you are determining which tool to use for your next home improvement or DIY project, it can be helpful to know the pros and cons of each tool.
-We break it down here for you:

 Each of these tools offers their own set of advantages and disadvantages.
 Determining which one to use for your next project will depend on what exactly you need it for.

 if you are only going to buy one of these tools, the drill will provide you with more versatility for everyday use.